PUPIL PREMIUM STATEMENT 2017 – 2018

 Expected progress is 4 steps over the year.

-Y1 PHONICS 2016: there was no significant difference in performance between disadvantaged pupils and the rest of the cohort.
+Y1 PHONICS 2017: there was no significant difference in performance between disadvantaged pupils and the rest of the cohort.
+Disadvantaged pupils performed better than their Local Authority counterparts.

-KS1 2016 SATS: there was no significant difference in performance between FMS6 pupils at DCPS with disadvantaged pupils nationally.
+KS1 2017 SATS: there was no significant difference in performance between FMS6 pupils at DCPS with disadvantaged pupils nationally, in Reading, Writing and Maths combined.

-KS2 2016 SATS: FMS6 pupils at DCPS performed significantly higher than pupils nationally in Reading, Writing and Maths, and also in combined RWM.
-FMS6 pupils perform better Local Authority rates in RWM combined.
+KS2 2017 SATS: FMS6 pupils at DCPS performed significantly higher than disadvantaged pupils nationally in Reading, Writing and Maths, and also in combined RWM.
+KS2 disadvantaged pupils perform broadly in line with non-disadvantaged pupils nationally.